-With Wall Street’s cooperation, we now have a new bribery camouflage alternative.
-This one comes courtesy of our own spoiled kids.
+With Wall Street’s cooperation, Congress now has a new bribery camouflage alternative.
+This one comes courtesy of their own spoiled kids.

 Why keep giving them an allowance at 35, when you can snag them a bogus job at a place like MSNBC?

 The Comcast Holdings subsidiary has provided national correspondent positions to a number of political kids in recent years, including Chelsea Clinton, Meghan McCain and Jenna Hager Bush.
-Neither relevant experience nor education is required.
+Neither relevant experience nor education is required of them.

-The upside to a low-show job in the nation’s neutered news media is that it’s not like silver spoons are actually expected to work or are paid normal wages.
-Instead, they receive inflated salaries and are asked to perform almost no work to justify that income.
+The upside to a low-show job in the nation’s neutered news media for political hookers is that their spoiled kids are neither expected to work or receive normal wages.
+Instead, they receive inflated salaries and are asked to perform almost no work.